Take Test

 Focused

-The ability to avoid distractions and be present so as to fulfill promises and commitments, even if the importance of the subject is low.
+The ability to avoid distractions and be present so as to fulfill promises and commitments, even if importance is low.

 Helpful